 Figure 4.4.1: Charging architecture of IMS for service based charging interface

 The MRFC, IMS-GWF and AS may support converged charging via Nchf interface.
-The MRFC and AS may support offline only charging via Nchf interface.
+The MRFC and SIP AS may support offline only charging via Nchf interface.
+The MMTel AS is described in TS 32.275 [35].

 Editor’note: whether other IMS Nodes use the Nchf interface is FFS.